 A common method of muscular strength training, isometric exercise or isometrics are a type of exercise in which the joint angle and the muscle length do not change during contraction.
-In other words, these exercises are done in static positions while engaging specific muscles, rather than being dynamic through a range of motion.
+In other words, these exercises are done in static positions while engaging specific muscles, rather than dynamic through a range of motion.

-Another example of isometric exercises that is very beneficial is power yoga.
-In the book, Yoga Exercises for Beginners: Yoga Mind, Body & Spirit, Increase Your Energy Levels, Feel Great and Lose Weight by Anton Devlin, Anton writes that isometric exercises are one of the best way to strengthen the core.
+Another example of isometric exercise that is very beneficial is power yoga.
+In the book “Yoga Exercises for Beginners: Yoga Mind, Body & Spirit, Increase Your Energy Levels, Feel Great and Lose Weight” by Anton Devlin, the author writes that isometric exercises are some of the best ways to strengthen the core.

 Because flexibility, balance and power stem from your core, it’s imperative to train this area of the body.
-While most yoga classes encompass isometric exercises, the power yoga style focus more on core work and the temperature in the room is typically warmer to help keep the muscles warm and release additional toxins from the body.
-(2)
+While most yoga classes encompass isometric exercises, the power yoga style focuses more on core work, and the temperature in the room is typically warmer to help keep the muscles warm and release additional toxins from the body.

 The study compared the strength gains produced by isometric training at four joint angles with conventional dynamic training.
 Thirty-three recreationally active healthy males aged 18–30 years completed nine weeks of strength training of the quadriceps muscle group three times per week.
-One leg performed isometric training at each of four joint angles and the other leg performed conventional dynamic training by lifting and lowering.
+One leg performed isometric training at each of four joint angles, and the other leg performed conventional dynamic training by lifting and lowering.

 The National Institutes of Health reminds us that moving more and sitting less can reduce the risk of many serious conditions, including heart disease, diabetes, osteoporosis and certain kinds of cancer.
 Some studies suggest that physical activity can have mental benefits as well.
-(4)